rickhenderson/Sevtech-Ages-Server-Help/README.md

-# Sevtech Ages Server Help
+# SevTech Ages Server Help
 A collection of tips to help users who have trouble installing Sevtech Server.

 ## May 4, 2020